 Your home’s central air conditioner works hard to keep you and your family cool during the hot summer months in San Antonio.
 Unfortunately, it’s more likely than you might think for your air conditioner to become overworked, and actually restrict the airflow to your home.
 As toasty as it may be outside, your air conditioner can actually ice over.
 If this has happened to your air conditioner, don’t panic.
 Read on to find out why it has happened and if you should schedule air conditioner service to address the situation.

 If your air conditioner freezes up, the area to focus on is the evaporator coil within the condenser unit.
 There are two likely reasons the coil might freeze.
 First, the airflow through the coil is restricted.
 The air conditioner is trying to push more cold air through the space than it can handle and therefore frost starts to accumulate on the system and slow the process even more.
 Eventually the frozen water may cause damage to the key parts of your AC.

 If this is not the case, a frozen AC may be due to a low level of refrigerant.
 Similarly, if this is the case, there simply isn’t enough “juice” to completely move the air through the coil and the coil and the parts around it start to freeze up, giving your air conditioner a layer of ice and preventing your home from receiving the cool air it needs.

 If your air conditioner has stopped cooling properly and is covered in frost or ice, don’t worry.
 Follow these simple steps and your home will be properly cooled again in no time.

 - Go to the thermostat and turn off your air conditioner totally.

-Now find a good cool spot in front of the fan and wait for your technician to show up.
+Now find a good cool spot in front of the fan and wait for your technician to arrive.
 They will be able to make an expert diagnosis of the particular problem with your system and let you know what kind of air conditioner service you will need to remedy the problem.
-Call Aramendia at 210-404-4233 today or go online to make your air conditioner service appointment now.
+Call Aramendia Plumbing at 210-404-4233 today or go online to make your air conditioner service appointment now.